-If you’d like to learn more about running injury including load management, S&C and gait analysis join us on Running Repairs this coming May, be quick though, it’s filling fast!
+If you’d like to learn more about running injury including load management, S&C and gait analysis join us on Running Repairs in Cardiff this coming May, be quick though, it’s filling fast!

 Book HERE through Eventbrite.